 If you said, "Buy it anyway," you've just made the mistake of confusing a great business with a great stock.
 Valuation matters.
-Just ask the investors in bubble-era titans such as Intel
+Just ask the investors in bubble-era titans such as Applied Materials

-What if you come across that same company hitting new daily lows?
-What if, after due diligence, you find improving operations and financials and a stock trading at ever more compelling levels?
+What if you come across that same company making new daily lows?
+What if, after due diligence, you find improving operations and financials, and a stock trading at ever more compelling levels?
 Well, if you're like me, you start to cheer that dog down!
-I'm not unfeeling; I realize there are thousands of shareholders likely sitting white-knuckled, willing the stock to cease tumbling.
+I'm not unfeeling.
+I realize there are already thousands of shareholders, many of whom are likely sitting white-knuckled willing the stock to cease tumbling.
 But I just don't care.
-(OK, perhaps I'm a little unfeeling.)
+(OK, perhaps I am a little unfeeling).
 I care about what I pay for a company, and I like bargains.

 Wishing for lower lows

-You see, stock price aside, Wal-Mart has been executing on nearly every front.
-Annual revenue growth of 11.3% since FY 2000 has translated to annual net income and free cash flow growth (net of expansion-related cap-ex) of 13.4% and 13.3%, respectfully, over that same period.
-Management was using free cash to aggressively expand the business (I estimate 70% of capital expenditures are targeted for growth initiatives) and buy back shares (the share count has been reduced by 7% since FY 2000).
-It has also tripled the dividend from $0.20 to $0.60 a share and whittled down its cash conversion cycle from a stellar 19 days in FY 2001 to 16 days by the end of Q2 2006.
-All indications are that management foresees no immediate slow-down in revenue or earnings growth, and believes there are much greater international expansion opportunities to boot.
-While I own a small long-term option position, I'd love to load up on shares at a sub-$40 price, so bring on the consumer negativity!
+You see, stock price aside, Home Depot is a company that has been executing on nearly every front.
+Annual revenue growth of 13.3% since FY 1999 translated to annual net income and owner earnings growth (net of expansion-related cap-ex) of 16.6% and 19.6%, respectively, over that same period.
+Management was using free cash not only to aggressively expand the business (I estimate that 80% of capital expenditures are targeted for growth initiatives), but it was also actively buying back shares (share count reduced over 8% since FY 1999) and nearly sextupling the dividend from $0.11 to $0.60 a share.
+The company also whittled its cash conversion cycle down from a decent 52 days in FY 2000 to an even better 42 days by the end of FY 2005.
+All indications are that management foresees no immediate slowdown in revenue or earnings growth and believes there are much greater international expansion opportunities to boot.
+I'd love to load up shares at a sub-$40 price, so bring on consumer negativity and bubble popping!

 Cheer your own portfolio

 Peter Lynch once wrote, "The best stock to buy may be the one you already own."
-Unfortunately, that can be difficult if you've picked good stocks that go up.
+Unfortunately, that can be difficult to practice if you've picked stocks that go up.

 Shaw made money on engineering and maintenance contracts from power-plant construction projects.
 When some counterparties began to default on those contracts, the stock fell from $32 to $16.
 I cheered that fall and bought more at $16.

-How foolish (small f) of me.
+How foolish (small-f) of me.
 You see, I missed a key characteristic of the company's debt.
-Convertible to equity at a price far higher than the current stock price, the debt also had a proviso for the debt-holders to "put" the debt back to the company if conversion was not likely.
-When the company went cash-flow negative stemming from the contract defaults, it was clear that the put option would be exercised, and Shaw would need to find a lot of cash it didn't have.
+Convertible to equity at a price far higher than the current stock price, the debt also had a proviso for the debtholders to "put" the debt back to the company if conversion was not likely.
+As the company went cash-flow negative stemming from the contract defaults, it was clear that the put option would be exercised, and Shaw would need to find a lot of cash it didn't have.
 That $16 stock quickly became a $10 stock.

 The Foolish bottom line

-That kind of knowledge will help you profit from the market's values, and it's just the kind of due diligence that Advisor/Analyst Philip Durell does at Inside Value.
-To date, he and his team are beating the market by three percentage points on the back of 25 active recommendations.
+That kind of due diligence will help you profit from the market's values, and it's just the kind of due diligence that lead analyst Philip Durell does at Inside Value.
+To date, he and his team are beating the market by more than three percentage points on the back of 28 active recommendations.
 To access all of the buy reports and most recent updates, click here to take a 30-day free trial.
 There is no obligation to subscribe.

 Because if you can't knock any holes in your investment thesis, then get out those disaster pom-poms ...
 I mean, bullhorn.
-And trust me, no one should think less of you!
+And trust me, no one will think less of you!